Which terminals have a terminal desk?

 The Confirmation of Exit is normally sent by Customs provided that:

-Should you have not received a Confirmation of Exit for some reason, then you will be notified by Customs after 30 and 125 days respectively that no Confirmation of Exit has yet been generated for the document in question.
-If you receive such a message, a screen print of our Track & Trace ECS module will suffice to still obtain the Confirmation of Exit from Customs.
+Should you not have received a Confirmation of Exit, a screen print of our Track & Trace Export module is sufficient to still obtain the Confirmation of Exit from Customs.
 Mail: Douane.drh.Maasvlakte.Nabewerking@belastingdienst.nl

 How do I verify whether a document has been pre-notified at the terminal?